The basic concept of a challenge is pretty simple: You set a goal and ask the user to reach that goal within a certain

 Now, that we have set up the app in SCILL, we need to figure our which events we have in the game and what challenges we can create based on those events.
 We recommend getting started by defining obvious events and challenges for your game to get started.
 Once you have done that, you’ll figure our other interesting challenges which might require some other events.
 It’s a bit a back and forth process, but a lot of fun and as it’s an iterative process you can always start with something simple to get more complicated down the road.

 SCILL events are preconfigured for you.
-You can find the complete list of event types in our Event Types list in this documentation.
+You can find the complete list of event definitions in our Supported Events list in this documentation.

 By digging through the list, we found these events that we can pretty easily define and implement for this game: